Public Adjuster Information

 DEFINITION: (6) "Public adjuster" means any person who, for compensation or any other thing of value on behalf of the insured: (a) Acts or aids, solely in relation to first party claims arising under insurance contracts that insure the real or personal property of the insured, on behalf of an insured in negotiating for, or effecting the settlement of, a claim for loss or damage covered by an insurance contract; (b) Advertises for employment as a public adjuster of insurance claims or solicits business or represents himself or herself to the public as a public adjuster of first party insurance claims for losses or damages arising out of policies of insurance that insure real or personal property; or (c) Directly or indirectly solicits business, investigates or adjusts losses, or advises an insured about first party claims for losses or dam- ages arising out of policies of insurance that insure real or personal property for another person engaged in the business of adjusting losses or damages covered by an insurance policy, for the insured.

-APPLICATION: RESIDENT INDIVIDUALS must take the public adjuster exam and do fingerprinting through PearsonVue by calling 888-204-6218.
-If applying by PAPER, attach passing score and fingerprint receipt from Pearson Vue to the , found on our website, along with an $80 check or money order made payable to Idaho Department of Insurance, along with a surety bond in the amount of $20,000 (see ) or an Irrevocable Letter of Credit in the amount of $20,000.
+APPLICATION: RESIDENT INDIVIDUALS must take the public adjuster exam and do fingerprinting through PSI at www.psiexams.com.
+If applying by PAPER, attach passing score and fingerprint receipt from PSI to the NAIC Uniform Adjuster Application for Resident Individual, found on our website, along with an $80 check or money order made payable to Idaho Department of Insurance, along with a surety bond in the amount of $20,000 (see Bond Form for Public Adjuster) or an Irrevocable Letter of Credit in the amount of $20,000.
 Forward to the Idaho Department of Insurance, PO Box 83720 , Boise ID 83720-0043.
 If applying ONLINE, testing and fingerprinting must be completed with passing score.
 Go to NIPR.com or Sircon.com to apply online.
 Fee is $80 (state fees) plus electronic convenience fees.
 Original surety bond or letter of credit must be forwarded to department with cover letter explaining that applicant has applied online.
-For study materials, we recommend getting the Property and Casualty or General Lines Independent Adjuster study materials from Association Services Group – 208-344-0781, for general questions along with the in the Candidate Handbook on our website for statute-specific questions regarding the Public Adjuster license to use as a study guide, until further notice.
+For study materials, we recommend getting the Property and Casualty or General Lines Independent Adjuster study materials from Association Services Group – 208-344-0781, for general questions along with the Content Outline in the Candidate Handbook on our website for statute-specific questions regarding the Public Adjuster license to use as a study guide, until further notice.